|Presiding Partner (President)||George Heim (Past President - Al Traynham)|

 -The Official minutes of Cosmopolitan Investors 2018-

-Meeting Minutes: Hopefully, ALL of you are reading the minutes online, since there is much frustration with the accompanying editorializing, as your humble secretary reads the minutes of the previous meeting.
-All feeble attempts to amend the minutes were foiled.
+Meeting Minutes: Hopefully, ALL of you have read the minutes online, since there is much frustration with the accompanying editorializing, as your humble secretary reads the minutes of the previous meeting.
+All feeble attempts to amend the minutes were foiled, especially the part where the secretary refers to himself as Sagacious Sam.

 Treasurer's Report: Jerry Doffing read the monthly (highlights below) report which was approved: